-This paper proposes and tests a simple one period comparative static equilibrium model describing both the portfolio adjustments and financing adjustments of all FDIC insured U.S. banks.
-These portfolio adjustments potentially facilitate and amplify changes in economic activity.
+This paper proposes and tests an equilibrium model describing both the portfolio adjustments and financing adjustments of U.S. banks.
+These portfolio adjustments facilitate and amplify business cycles.
 The adjustments are triggered by an external shock that in the end changes the required yield, R(e,RR), of investors in bank equity shares.
+This can occur directly if the shock changes the risk of the underlying economic environment or the risk aversion of investors.
+It can also occur indirectly when the shock is to future cash flows.
+In this case changes in future cash flows when discounted back to the present changes current wealth and via Arrow-Pratt changes the risk aversion and required yield of investors.
 When required yields change, stock prices change.
 In this model changes in stock prices are a cost of capital signal for managers to change the portfolio strategy of their banks.
-Thus when stock prices are rising, bank mangers in this model shift the composition of their portfolios towards risky investments like loans that ease the financing constraint of individuals and firms thereby facilitating an increase in the demand for real output.
-On the other hand when stock prices fall, there is a flight to safety as bank managers turn away from loans and increase their investments in relatively safe assets like cash and securities.
-When this occurs the financing constraints of firms and individuals are tightened thereby resulting in a reduction in the demand for real output.
-In this way volatility in the stock market spills over to the real economy.
+Thus when stock prices are rising, bank mangers in this model shift the composition of their portfolios towards risky investments like loans.
+On the other hand when stock prices fall, there is a flight to safety as managers increase their investments in relatively safe assets like cash and securities.
 Of course, any portfolio adjustment will have differential effects on depositors (and/or the deposit insuring agency) and shareholders.
-A risky investment strategy increases the probability of bank failure with potential losses for depositors and the deposit insurance fund.
+A risky investment strategy, other things remaining equal, increases the probability of bank failure with potential losses for depositors and the deposit insurance fund.
 For this reason, rational depositors and the deposit-insuring agency will require that banks do something to offset any change in portfolio risk.
 That something in this model and the Basle Accord is some form of a required adjustment in the bank's financial strategy.
-More specifically, when banks increase portfolio risk by investing more heavily in increasingly risky loans (that finance speculative real investments and thereby causes an expansion in business activity), they match that portfolio strategy with a financial strategy that infuses more equity capital into banks.
-Conversely when banks reduce portfolio risk by reducing their investments in risky loans (thereby tightening the budget constraint of non-financial companies and reducing real investment thereby causing a recession) and increasing their investments in relatively safe cash and government securities, the offsetting financial strategy is to rely more heavily on deposit finance.
-In this way financial adjustments are linked to portfolio adjustments and the real economy.
+More specifically, when banks increase portfolio risk by investing more heavily in increasingly risky loans that finances a speculative business cycle expansion, they match that portfolio strategy with a financial strategy that infuses more equity capital into banks.
+Conversely when banks reduce portfolio risk by reducing their investments in risky loans-thereby tightening the budget constraint of nonfinancial companies and causing a recession-and increasing their investments in relatively safe cash and government securities, the offsetting financial strategy is to rely more heavily on deposit finance.
+In this way financial adjustments are linked to portfolio adjustments and the business cycle.